cool-pot/expo-mf-with-confidence/README.md

 # ExpoMF with confidence

-A modified version of expo-mf, which have a better performance when facing implicit data indicating "frequence or intensity".
+A modified version of expo-mf, which has a better performance than expo-mf when facing implicit data indicating "frequence or intensity".

 This repository contains the experienmental study notebooks in my greduate thesis.